Ashish and Sachhi received another chance at education through SIM's partner, Chetna.

 Sachhi’s father is excited his daughter is studying, “She’ll be a big person one day,” he tells anyone who’ll listen.

-Want to use your health care or education background as a missionary for Christ?
-Contact SIM.
+Want to use your healthcare or education background as a missionary for Christ?
+Contact SIM today to find out how you can serve and support God's global mission.